Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have excellent accessibility to transport with an average distance of 183 meters to the nearest stop.
-The service frequency averages 48 trips per day across all routes, equating to approximately 16 weekly trips per individual stop.
+Across all routes, service frequency averages 48 trips per day, equating to approximately 16 weekly trips per individual stop.

 Frequently Asked Questions - Transport